ialmanzaj/authorizer/README.md

 - **AccountValidator API** to validate all the account creation rules.
 - **TransactionValidator API** to validate all the transaction authorization rules.
 - **ReaderStream API** to read and listen new incoming data from stdin.

-## Credits

-Authorizer was developed and maintained by Isaac Almanza.
-You can stay in touch at isaac.almanza19@gmail.com.